 So in order to increase your income without your body staging a protest, you need to think about other things you can do and charge money for it.
 So that’s what I’m here to do today, give you some concrete ideas and some things to think about that will help you develop your own ideas on how you can increase your income, based on your own skillset, interests and passions.

 Obviously, some of the ideas I’m going to say here aren’t going to be new to most of you.
 They’re things that many massage therapists have done to add to their income.
 I’m saying them here because they’re useful and totally valid.

 But some of the ideas take a bit more creativity and thinking outside the box.
 They might be a good fit for you if you are the creative or entrepreneurial type and have a varied skillset (or are willing to learn new things).

 Before I continue let’s talk a bit about what we mean by being an entrepreneur.
 There are a lot of blurry lines between what a solopreneur vs small biz owner vs self-employed vs whatever other terms you can think of for someone who works for themselves.
 Some might even think the terms are interchangeable.
 But the main thing that defines an entrepreneur is innovation and creative thinking.
 They tend to be more willing to take risks and try new ideas that haven’t been explored before.
 So being an entrepreneur isn’t some title someone gives you.
 It’s really more about your way of thinking about your career and business.

 Let’s jump right into some ideas on how to increase your income.
-The first list are more ‘common’ things RMTs do to earn more without their hands falling off.
+The first list is more ‘common’ things massage therapists do to earn more without their hands falling off.
 You might think of them as being less ‘outside the box’ ideas.

 Yes, very common and a good way to expand your career.
-Many massage schools are looking for teaching staff, at least here in Ontario.
+Many massage schools are looking for teaching staff.
 This one may be a good fit for you if you’re good at instructing others, have good clinical skills and are interested in having a more regular schedule (at least for stretches of a few months at a time).

 Running a clinic